mhergenrader/twilightlegion/README.md

 Story mode is just like Super Smash Bros.
 Melee Classic Mode, a string of 10 consecutive fights, all at the same difficulty set by the user before it starts (in settings).
 In the mode, there are two Race to the Finish! minigames, a metal character duel level, and a final boss level.
-Playing this mode can unlock some of the locked stuff in the game, as fighting consecutive matches can be tough, especially at higher difficulty.
+Fighting consecutive matches can be tough, especially at higher difficulty!
 You are allowed one continue per mode initiated, and this will divide the total score the user has by two.
 You will be redirected to the same level, but with a different set of enemies or enemy.
 Story Mode also features certain point categories: